surniaulula/wpsso/readme.txt

 = 3.35.5-dev2 =

 (2016/10/11) Added a configurable length warning to the Open Graph description textarea.
 Removed the open graph namespace from the HTML tag attributes for AMP v0.4.
+Added new "Validate AMP Markup" and "Validate HTML Markup" buttons under the Social Settings metabox Validate tab.

 = 3.35.4-1 =